 Dine with Hollywood stars

 Central Perk is a stunningly accurate replica of the café found in F.R.I.E.N.D.S., down to the plush orange couch where the gang from New York would gather.
 In fact, you’ll see Rachel, Monica, Phoebe, Joey, Chandler and Ross all over the décor and menu.
-Dishes here borrow references from the hit TV show, so fans will be able to spot the Moist Maker sandwich (S$18) and that famous cheesecake (S$12).
+Dishes here borrow references from the hit TV show, so fans will be able to spot creations like Ross’ Thanksgiving Sandwich and Joey’s Big Breakfast.

 It’s not an official Harry Potter café, but it won’t take a diehard fan to spot the many references to the wizarding world in Platform 1094.
 Long wooden tables, chandeliers, wands and witches’ hats adorn the space.
-The menu is equally magical, with dishes like Bloodberry (S$18)—a dessert of tomato mousse, passion fruit and white chocolate soil—and mocktails such as Elf’s Dream (S$8), a potion of orange, pineapple, ginger and banana.
+The menu is equally magical, with tipples like Truth Venom —made with rum, blue curacao, orange and grenadine—and mocktails such as Elf’s Dream, a concoction of orange, pineapple, ginger and banana.

 Platform 1094.
 1094 Serangoon Rd, Singapore 328192. +65 6204 6003.